 a balanced observation using thoughts

 Yan began (that also rhymes) tickling ivories at age 3- not because he loved music but because he was told to.
-His parents had heard that music lessons increased a child's aptitude for more upstanding work like account management or bottle making.
+His parents had heard that music lessons improved a child's aptitude for more upstanding work such as account management or bottle making.
 The irony.
 He received his BA in Composition & Theory from the University of Victoria, then was awarded a Tisch Fellowship and received his MFA in Musical Theatre Writing from NYU.
 Now based in New York City, Yan continues to hippie it up with the music and theatre communities who use Venmo and keep the sriracha industry afloat.

 Yan's work as music director has involved professional, amateur, educational, corporate, and children's theatre productions.
-He has performed with classical, jazz, rock, theatre, choral, and world music artists on 4 continents (not including Antarctica; if so, that total would still be 4).
-He especially enjoys working on new pieces and is committed to fully representing the intentions of the writers in performance.
+He has performed with classical, jazz, rock, theatre, choral, and world music artists on 4 continents (not including Antarctica; if so, it would be 4).
+He especially enjoys working on new musicals and is committed to fully representing the intentions of the writers in performance.
 Yan's experiences working in education include several performing arts schools, colleges, camps, and summer intensives.
 He created a theatre arts curriculum over 6 months at Olashore International School in Nigeria.
 Moreover (what a weird word) he is a guest instructor/pianist at NYU, the Chautauqua Institute, Brown Trinity Rep, Marymount College, New York Film Academy (NYFA), the American Musical and Dramatic Academy (AMDA), the New York Conservatory for Dramatic Arts (NYCDA), Barrington Stage Company, Weston Playhouse, Prospect Theater Company, Kaufman Music Center, Walnut Hill School for the Performing Arts, Bravo Academy for the Performing Arts, and the Herbert Berghof Studio.
 Yan has also worked with both visually and aurally impaired performers in creating powerful new work.

-When ecumenically allowable, he has been known to crack a joke*
+When ecumenically allowable, he has been known to crack a joke.